-We will discuss a selection of topics among which (non-contractual): Basics of Lagrangian and Hamiltonian mechanics Complements on the quantum harmonic oscillator Complements on kinetic moment Statistical physics of open systems Quantum statistics
+We will discuss a selection of topics among which (non-contractual): Basics of Lagrangian and Hamiltonian mechanics Complements on the quantum harmonic oscillator Complements on kinetic moment Statistical physics of open systems Quantum statistics fermions bosons Fine and hyperfine structure of the atom Variational theorem The N-electron atom Structure and properties of the atomic nucleus Aspects of Quantum Molecular Physics Quantum intrication and Bell inequalities

-Lectures, exercises, reading and computer project 8 lectures 2 seminars (3h chacun).
-10 exercices/projects
+Lectures, exercises, reading and computer project

+8 lectures 1 seminar (3h).
+9 exercices/projects

-The evaluation is done by means of 2 components: -The quality of the interaction and engagement (while solving the exercises, answering oral questions during tutorials, lectures, numerical simulations) - A written test (2h max) whose questions relate potentially to the entire program and which allows in particular to evaluate the knowledge, the mastery of the methods set out above and the associated skills.
-The tests and project will be 30 % of the final grade.
+A written test (1h30) whose questions relate potentially to the entire program and which allows in particular to evaluate the knowledge, the mastery of the methods set out above and the associated skills.
+Competence C1, milestone 2 will be tested by means of the numerical project and an associated question during the final exam.

 The textbook is "Application-Driven Quantum and Statistical Physics" (Vol. 1, 2 & 3, World Scientific).
-Additional references may be given.
+Additional references will be given.

-Teaching staff (instructor(s) names): C. Paillard, G. Schehr, T. Antoni, M. Ayouz, E. Klein, J-M Gillet
+Teaching staff (instructor(s) names): F. Bruneval, M. Ayouz, E. Klein, J-M Gillet

-· Maximum enrollment (default 35 students): 90

-· Software, number of licenses required: Python
+- · Maximum enrollment (default 35 students): 100 - · Software, number of licenses required: Python and GAMESS